carrickcancloud/Docker/ubuntu-apache/README.md

    REPOSITORY             TAG                 IMAGE ID       CREATED          SIZE
    <your-docker-account-name>/<your-docker-repository-name>   ubuntu-apache-1.0   8c7e59017a80   14 minutes ago   313MB
    ```

-   - This command lists all Docker images on your system, and you should see the newly built image with the specified tag

 ### 🔐 Login to Docker Hub - CLI